davejjwilliams/new-solar/README.md

 ## 1. Upload Member Image

-Before adding a member, you should upload a picture.
-Member images are found under `/assets/member-images`.
+First, you should upload a picture of the new member.
+Member images are stored in [`public/assets/member-images/`](public/assets/member-images/).

 ## 2. Add new entry to `src/members.json`

-Members are found in the `src/members.json` file.
+Members are found in the [`src/members.json`](src/members.json) file.
 Please add/update members in this list.

 Please be careful to include the `role` carefully from the, as this determines under which category the member is placed.